Back to all posts

 • New signups: +340%

 The conversion rate dropped slightly — some of those new signups were genuinely casual.
-But the net paying customers acquired per month increased substantially, because 340% more people were entering the funnel and 72% of them still converted.
+But the net paying customers acquired per month increased sharply, because 340% more people entered the funnel and the overwhelming majority of them still converted at the old rate.

-More importantly: the customers who converted without a card on file were just as likely to stay paying as those who'd had one.
+More importantly: customers who converted without a card on file were just as likely to stay paying as those who'd had one.
 Churn rates were identical.
+The "quality filter" the card was supposed to provide didn't exist.

 We were solving for the wrong problem.
 The friction we needed to remove wasn't in the payment flow — it was in the activation flow.